andrewtavis/kwx/README.md

 Keyword extraction can be useful to analyze surveys, tweets, other kinds of social media posts, research papers, and further classes of texts. [examples.kw_extraction](https://github.com/andrewtavis/kwx/blob/main/examples/kw_extraction.ipynb) provides an example of how to use kwx by deriving keywords from tweets in the Kaggle [Twitter US Airline Sentiment](https://www.kaggle.com/crowdflower/twitter-airline-sentiment) dataset.

-The following `pseudoscope` presents a brief outline of using kwx to derive keywords from a text corpus:
+The following `pseudoscope` presents a brief outline of using kwx to derive keywords from a text corpus with `prompt_remove_words` as `True` where the user will be asked if the extracted words are acceptable:

 ```python
 from kwx.utils import prepare_data